How to account for VAT on services when a vehicle, ship or aircraft is provided, together with a driver or crew for the transport of goods.

 The following services are not zero-rated.

-Services unconnected to a movement of goods from a place outside the EU to a place within the EU or vice versa.
+Services unconnected to a movement of goods from a place outside the UK or EU to a place within the UK or EU or vice versa.

 The transport of goods after their arrival at the destination.
 For example, the transport after arrival at a warehouse (the destination they were consigned to) where the customer is known but the further destination elsewhere in the UK is not known.
 When the goods are at some later date called off for consignment to (say) a branch, the transport and any related services cannot be zero-rated.